-The Study's scope or Work Plan was developed by a Technical Working Group (TWG) comprised of representatives from U.S. Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), California Air Resources Board, South Coast Air Quality Management District, State of California Office of Environmental Health Hazard Assessment, Desert Research Institute, University of Southern California, research experts in the fields of receptor modeling and air pollutant monitoring, and representatives from community organizations.
+In 2009, the Study's Technical Working Group (TWG), comprised of representatives from U.S. Environmental Protection Agency (EPA), Federal Aviation Administration (FAA), California Air Resources Board, South Coast Air Quality Management District, State of California Office of Environmental Health Hazard Assessment, and representatives from community organizations, reviewed the draft documentation from the Phases I and II of the Study, and recommended that additional analysis of the sizeable Demonstration Project data and air sampling of taxiing aircraft be completed prior to developing the methodology, protocols, and work plan for Phase III.
+In 2010, LAWA developed an approach to move the Air Quality Study forward.